 It is a bit unsetting that the number of workplace deaths in 2014 was as high as it has been since 2008 according to the Bureau of Labor Statistics.
 Car crashes, slips, trips and falls, contact with objects or equipment and exposure to harmful substances are all causes for these tragic accidents.
 These kinds of accidents could be dramatically reduced if employers stressed safety as a serious priority rather than a point they need to make by law.
 New technologies are even offering ways to help reduce these incidences.
 Sensors can alert manufacturers and employees if there’s a leak or spill of harmful chemicals, augmented reality headsets can help employees keep track of where forklifts are located and where they are heading.
 These are just a few examples of how an investment in workforce focused technology can help reduce these risks but there are ways to improve the safety of a facility without investing in any additional resources.

 More ways manufacturers can improve safety in their facilities: https://mfgtalkradio.com/manufacturers-focus-on-safety/

-The employees that were surveyed have one major thing in common, they feel as though productivity needs to take a priority over safety procedures.
+The employees that were surveyed have one major thing in common, they feel as though productivity needs to take a priority over safety procedures and ensuring that Safety Workwear is up to scratch and ready for use.
 If they can shave 15 minutes off a task, breaking safety guidelines could be overlooked.
 This is a serious issue and one that can be corrected by a new management model.